Pick Your Battles Wisely

 6. What can I do to neutralize this situation rather than escalate it?

-Consider other approaches that may be more beneficial in the long run.
+Depending on what your answers are, consider if the way you normally deal with disagreements with others is the best approach.
+Consider other ways that may be more beneficial in the long run.
 Sometimes restraining ourselves on matters we feel strongly about requires much more effort than allowing ourselves to fight for what we think is important.
 In the end, it’s the consistency of our efforts and desire to have the whole team succeed that wins the day!

 Kathleen